fanotify_init(2) — Linux manual page

 providing the FAN_REPORT_FID flag.

 • The user is limited to only mark inodes.
-The ability
+The ability to

-through the use of FAN_MARK_MOUNT or
+the use of FAN_MARK_MOUNT or FAN_MARK_FILESYSTEM is not

 • The event object in the event queue is limited in terms